AlexSm2020/HW9/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the NONE license.

 ## contributing
 Alex Smiley